The universal six-functor formalism: Stability

 \begin{rmk} We are now ready to define the stabilization functor $\LT$ on presentable pointed pullback formalisms, as follows:

 where the penultimate functor is the left adjoint of \Cref{sta:formal-inversion-set}, and the last one is the canonical forgetful functor. \end{rmk}

-However, in order to prove that this functor behaves as expected, we will need to impose a mild assumption on the set $\T$. \begin{notn} For the rest of the section, we will assume that each object $x\in\T$ is $n$-symmetric, for some $n\geq 2$ (which may depend on $x$). \end{notn}
+However, in order to prove that this functor behaves as expected, we will need to impose a mild assumption on the set $\T$. \begin{notn} For the rest of the section, we will assume that each object $x\in\T$ is symmetric. \end{notn}

-\begin{rmk} Recall that an object $x$ of a symmetric monoidal \icat is called $n$-sym\-met\-ric if the cyclic permutation of $x^{\otimes n}$ is homotopic to the identity.
-The significance of this condition is that formally inverting an $n$-symmetric object $x$ for $n\geq 2$ may be described by passing to spectrum objects with respect to $x$, as we now recall.
+\begin{rmk} Recall that an object $x$ of a symmetric monoidal \icat is called $n$-sym\-met\-ric (for $n\geq 2$) if the cyclic permutation of $x^{\otimes n}$ is homotopic to the identity~\cite[Remark~2.20]{Robalo_K-theory-and-the-bridge}.
+And $x$ is called symmetric if it is $n$-symmetric for some $n\geq 2$.
+The significance of this condition is that formally inverting a symmetric object $x$ amounts to passing to spectrum objects with respect to $x$, as we now recall.